-The heavy duty trampoline mat used for this model, on the other hand, is just the quality that you’d expect for a trampoline that costs what the Air 16 Sport does.
+The heavy-duty trampoline mat used for this model, on the other hand, is just the quality that you’d expect for a trampoline that costs what the Air 16 Sport does.
 This mat is made of polypropylene (the best material for mats) and has been cross-sewn, not 5 or 6 times, but 10 times for utmost durability and performance.

-While this heavy duty rectangle trampoline measures 10’ by 17’, the mat offers a jumping surface of approx. 15’ by 8’.
-Couple this usable surface with the infinite single-user weight limit and you get one of the best heavy duty exercise trampolines that money can buy.
+While this heavy-duty rectangle trampoline measures 10’ by 17’, the mat offers a jumping surface of approx. 15’ by 8’.
+Couple this usable surface with the infinite single-user weight limit and you get one of the best heavy-duty exercise trampolines that money can buy.

-Rectangular trampolines are known for being the bounciest.
+Rectangle trampolines are known for being the bounciest.
 But the number and length of the springs also matter a big deal.
 Acon understands this better and uses 140 10’’ heavy-duty springs for this tramp.
 Again, this is the highest number of springs that we’ve seen on a trampoline this size (most competitor brands use 6.5’’-7.5’’).

 The safety of the jumper has also been well taken care of here thanks to the 7.3ft high enclosure net with multiple entrances/exits and a 1.2-inch thick spring pad.